aatakansalar/aatakansalar/README.md

 - Hi, I’m @aatakansalar
-- Currently working at TIRPORT as a DevOps & Cloud Engineer.
-Interested in software development, DevOps practices, NLP, LLM's and Artificial Intelligence.
+- Currently working at Beko as a Senior AIOps Engineer.
+Focused on cloud infrastructure, software development, DevOps practices, NLP, LLMs, and Artificial Intelligence.
 More Info: [atakansalar.com](https://atakansalar.com)
 - How to reach me: [a.atakansalar@gmail.com](mailto:a.atakansalar@gmail.com),

 <!---